 Marcus L. Martin

-Professor, Emergency Medicine Vice President and Chief Officer for Diversity and Equity, University of Virginia
+Professor Emeritus of Emergency Medicine and former VP and Chief Officer for Diversity and Equity, University of Virginia